brunosan/brunosan.eu/_posts/2012-05-18-Space-X,-Instagram-and-Angry-Birds.md

 type: post
 tags:
 - Science
-title: Space X, Instagram and Angry Brids
+title: Space X, Instagram and Angry Birds
 ---
 On the news, Space X probes wildly successful, and publishes [this text](http://www.spacex.com/usa.php), with blows like this one:
 >...